Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 \subsubsection{Six and eight point effective vertices}

-The equations for LO $4$-point function is obtained above.
-We have to compute the same equations for $6$ and $8$-point effective vertices in this section.
-We will investigate successively the effective $6$ and $8$-points vertices having melonic, pseudo-melonic or intertwining boundary graphs.
-Indeed, we will see that, in addition to the melonic and pseudo-melonic boundaries, we get mixing boundaries, having intermediate canonical dimensions between melons and pseudo-melons as mentioned in our introduction.
-These mixing boundaries corresponds to connected sums of elementary quartic melons and/or pseudo-melons, with colors respecting the LO tadpole deletions leading to $6$ and $8$ points function from LO $4$-point functions.
-We will detail all of them for each cases.
+The equations for LO four-point function is obtained above.
+We have to compute the same equations for six and eight-point effective vertices in this section.
+We will investigate successively the effective six and eight-points vertices having melonic, pseudo-melonic or intertwining boundary graphs.
+Indeed, we will see that, in addition to the melonic and pseudo-melonic boundaries, we get mixing boundaries, having intermediate canonical dimensions between melons and pseudo-melons as mentioned in our Introduction.
+These mixing boundaries correspond to connected sums of elementary quartic melons and/or pseudo-melons, with colors respecting the LO tadpole deletions leading to six and eight points function from LO four-point functions.
+We will detail all of them for each case.
 However before starting this investigation, let make a remark about the existence of mixing configurations.
-An elementary example, corresponding to the connected sum of a quartic melon and a quartic pseudo-melon is given on Figure\eqref{fig21} b, and it is easy to see that it comes from the contraction of a $0$-dipole between two vertices, as pictured on Figure \eqref{fig20bis}.
+An elementary example, corresponding to the connected sum of a quartic melon and a quartic pseudo-melon is given in Figure \eqref{fig21} b, and it is easy to see that it comes from the contraction of a $0$-dipole between two vertices, as pictured in Figure \eqref{fig20bis}.

-Then, even if the initial theory space is a direct sum $\mathcal{S}_M\oplus\mathcal{S}_{PM}$, the theory space does not remains along this subspace under the renormalization group flow.
-A new type of graphs arise in the theory space, mixing melons and pseudo-melons, and having intermediate power counting between them.
+Then, even if the initial theory space is a direct sum $\mathcal{S}_M\oplus\mathcal{S}_{PM}$, the theory space does not remain along this subspace under the renormalization group flow.
+A new type of graph arises in the theory space, mixing melons and pseudo-melons, and having intermediate power counting between them.
 Schematically:

-As for $4$-point functions, the LO $6$-point function are obtained from deletion of melonic or pseudo-melonic tadpole along the boundary of an external face from a LO $4$-point graphs.
-Then, the allowed boundaries for LO graphs may be all deduced from the four leading order configurations pictured on Figure \eqref{fig15}, and it is easy to see from the deletion procedure that there are only four allowed boundaries for LO graphs, see Figure \eqref{fig21}. \\
+As for four-point functions, the LO six-point functions are obtained from deletion of the melonic or pseudo-melonic tadpole along the boundary of an external face from a LO four-point graphs.
+Then, the allowed boundaries for LO graphs may be all deduced from the four leading order configurations pictured in Figure \eqref{fig15}, and it is easy to see from the deletion procedure that there are only four allowed boundaries for LO graphs, see Figure \eqref{fig21}. \\